uhellstr/oracle.rest-json/README.md

 2. SQL>@apex_rest_config (To setup APEX_LISTENER, APEX_REST_PUBLIC_USER that is a MUST for ORDS to work correctly)
 3. SQL>@apxchpwd (Setup the password for the internal workspace admin user)

 In this example we have installed Oracle 18c Express Edition as a demonstration environment.
-Since 18 uses multitenant by default we have a containerdatabase XE and atleast one pluggable database XEPDB1 by default setup after installation.
+Since Oracle 18c uses multitenant by default we have a containerdatabase XE and atleast one pluggable database XEPDB1 by default setup after installation.
 All configuration and installation is done against the pluggable database XEPDB1